-This blog reviews some of our favorite children’s books.
-I hope it helps other parents find awesome books!
 Feel free to email recommendations, comments, and questions to firstname.lastname@example.org.

-For Publishers and Authors: I review diverse, LGBTQ* inclusive, and social justice themed children’s picture books, early chapter books, middle grade books, and young adult books.
+For Publishers and Authors: I review inclusive social justice-themed children’s picture books, early chapter books, middle-grade books, and young adult books.
 I prefer hard copies (especially for children’s picture books and graphic novels).
-But, I understand the cost can be prohibitive and accept E-books. *It is currently taking me 4 – 6 weeks to review picture books and 8 – 12 weeks to review MG and YA.
+But, I understand the cost can be prohibitive and accept E-books. *It is currently taking me 6+ weeks to review picture books and 6+ months to review chapter books.
 Email me with requests at email@example.com.

 How to use the blog: Scroll down, discover great books, buy the books, read the books!

 Sugar Free Books‘ inaugural publication, Gabe Faces Ignorance, is the first children’s picture book I’ve read that tackles Islamophobia.
 Written by L.I.
 Forsete and illustrated by Gemma Gould, the story focuses on the friendship of Gabe, a white Christian boy, and Sophie, a tan-skinned rosy-cheeked Muslim girl.
 The two classmates and neighbors walk home from school together every day.
 The story is told from Gabe’s point-of-view, but Sophie’s feelings are present through Gabe’s increasing awareness of them as well as confrontational dialogue between the children.
 Continue reading

 In February I received a gorgeous book from Roaring Brook Press, an imprint of Macmillan Publishers.
 The book, Black is a Rainbow Color, written by Angela Joy and illustrated by Ekua Holmes, is an event.